 - Genetics, some families and individuals live longer due to their genetic makeup

 - Disease.
 As we live longer we have more opportunities to develop disease and diseases can cause aging

-A: Thousands of books and articles have been written about combatting aging and healthy lifestyles.
-So many differing ideas and approaches are available that it can be difficult to know what is best.
+A: Thousands of books and articles have been written about combating aging and healthy lifestyles.
+So many different ideas and approaches are available that it can be difficult to know what is best.
 However, a few things stand out as being widely accepted as beneficial.
 Diet is probably the most important aspect that we control ourselves.
-The American Heart Association recommends a diet1 that emphasizes:
+The American Heart Association recommends a diet that emphasizes: